rewtnull/kernel-changelog-shell-parser/README.md

 	Required option is --kernel, and optionally an integer or a hash

+	Note: The POSIX compatible version only supports the short options.

 DEPENDENCIES

 	You need to be root to run this script

-	- bash v4.2 or newer
 	- curl
 	- awk

+	Additionally, depending on the script version you will need:

+	    Bash version

+	    - bash v4.2 or newer for the ordinary version
 	    - getopt from util-linux

+	    POSIX compatible version

+	    - sh

 	kcp.sh has built in sanity checks and will exit if any of these conditions are not met.